worldbank/OpenNightLights/onl/tutorials/mod6_0_overview.md

 **Topics and activities include:**

-## Framing the analysis
-Designing analysis to provide meaningful insight into economic activity.
+{doc}`mod6_1_framing_the_analysis`: Designing analysis to provide meaningful insight into economic activity.

-## Supervised learning and image classification
-Intro to basic concepts of a powerful machine learning approach.
+{doc}`mod6_2_supervised_learning_img_classification`: Intro to basic concepts of a powerful machine learning approach.

-## Sentinel-2 (SE2) imagery
+-Sentinel-2 (SE2) imagery
 Intro to high-resolution daytime imagery for land monitoring.

-## Merging SE2 bands with DMPS-OLS and VIIRS-DNB
+-Merging SE2 bands with DMPS-OLS and VIIRS-DNB
 Data fusion: integrating remote sensing data

-## World Settlement Footpint (WSF)
+-Global Human Settlement Layer (GHSL)
 Using additional geospatial data as a label for training a classifier.

-## Creating a training dataset with SE2, nighttime lights, and WSF
-Data fusion: integrating remote sensing data with other geospatial data.
+-Creating a training dataset with SE2, nighttime lights, and GHSL Data fusion: integrating remote sensing data with other geospatial data.

-## Training a Random Forest classifier
+-Training a Random Forest classifier
 Application of supervised learning to classify built-up land cover.

-## Model evaluation
+-Model evaluation
 Validating the model.

-## Mapping annual changes in built-up land cover
-Assessing and plotting change detection.
+-Mapping annual changes in built-up land cover Assessing and plotting change detection.